This site is my way of documenting my quixotic quest to map and explore the historic highways of the great state of Minnesota.

 Roadway Data - The primary portal for obtaining information on Minnesota's trunk highways.

 Construction Project Logs - These documents provide an overview of the history of the trunk highway network and are the primary starting point for my research.

-Electronic Document Retrieval - This site allows for the retrieval of nearly any construction plan, right-of-way map, or commissioner's order in the history of the trunk highway system.
-(Warning: The interface takes a bit to learn how to use - also, it seems to work only in Internet Explorer and requires Java.)
+eDIGS (Electronic Document Information Graphical Search) - This site allows for the retrieval of nearly any construction plan, right-of-way map, or commissioner's order in the history of the trunk highway system.

 Historic Roadside Development Structures Homepage - Several years back Mn/DOT did an inventory of historic roadside structures still under their jurisdiction.
 This page provides access to various reports and documents.

 Historic aerial photos are an invaluable tool for confirming information on highway plans and revealing details not covered by other documents.
 A few web sites provide historic aerial photos for viewing or download:

 USGS Earth Explorer - This rather complex interface allows you to view and download a myriad of different aerial photos and other products.

 Minnesota Reflections - This site allows for the viewing of nearly every official highway map produced by the Department of Highways since 1919, as well as many other documents including motor trail authorizations and the Department of Highways employee newsletter "Minnesota Highways" which provides great photos and info on past construction projects.

 Winona Newspaper Project - A site that provides fully searchable articles from Winona's historic newspapers.

 The Minnesota Historical Society Library in St. Paul.